-Daugavpils Fortress Culture and Information Centre is established in the building of a former water tower the foundations of which were laid in 1865.
+Daugavpils Fortress Visitors Centre is established in the building of a former water tower the foundations of which were laid in 1865.
 Previosly the building was a component part of the fortress water – supply system and also provided water to the fountain in the fortress boulevard.

 Museums and exhibitions